 Services included in these expedition costs:

-Lodging: shared bungalows with bed sheets, pillows and mosquito net provided.
+Lodging: Interconnecting, single reed huts with bed sheets, pillows and mosquito net provided.
 You can upgrade to our newer bungalows for more privacy which is perfect for couples or 2 friends sharing for an additional £200 per month

-Dive equipment, including: Buoyancy Control Device (BCD), full regulator set, weights and tanks.
+Dive equipment: Buoyancy Control Device (BCD), full regulator set, weights and tanks.

 Science training: level of training will vary according to the expedition duration with all volunteers staying for 8 week or more weeks progressing to the expert survey level.